-Samsung Galaxy Note 20 Ultra review: Too big to fail
+Samsung Galaxy Note 20 Ultra review: Still one of Samsung's best phones

 - Very expensive

-Samsung Galaxy Note 20 Ultra Price and availability
+Samsung Galaxy Note 20 Ultra Price & release date

-The Samsung Galaxy Note 20 Ultra is currently up for pre-order and will be released on August 21 starting at $1,300 in the U.S., with an optional $1,400 model available offering 256GB of storage.
+The Samsung Galaxy Note 20 Ultra was initially announced on August 5, 2020, then subsequently released on August 21, starting at $1,300 in the U.S., with an optional $1,400 model available offering 256GB of storage.
+Lucky for you, in the time since its release, the price has come down by a bit, down to $1,040 as of February, 2022, at select retailers like Amazon.

-It's also available much cheaper if you trade in your current smartphone — Samsung gives up to $650 in trade-in credits if you have a recent Galaxy flagship like the Note 10+ or S20 Ultra — or if you buy it through a carrier.
-In the U.S., like all Samsung products, the Note 20 Ultra is available at AT&T, T-Mobile, and Verizon, along with smaller regional carriers and MVNOs.
-And because it's a 5G phone, you'll need a 5G plan to take advantage of the phone's extra cellular speeds.
+It's also much more affordable if you trade in your current smartphone or if you buy it through a carrier.
+In the U.S., like nearly all Samsung products, the Note 20 Ultra is available at AT&T, T-Mobile, and Verizon, along with smaller regional carriers and MVNOs.
+And because it's a 5G phone, you'll need a 5G plan to take advantage of the phone's cellular speeds.

 You can get the Note 20 Ultra in three colors: Mystic Bronze, Mystic White, and Mystic Black.
 We're reviewing the new Mystic Bronze version and think it's the best color for the new phone.

-Note: This article was originally published in August 2020.
-It was updated in April 2021 and February 2022 with the following changes: